ietf-satp/draft-ietf-satp-architecture/draft-ietf-satp-architecture.md

 in the protocol that is communicated over a secure channel.

-The protocol implements a commitment mechanism between the two gateways to ensure that the relevant properties atomicity, consistency, isolation, and durability are achieved in the transfer.
+The protocol implements a commitment mechanism between the two gateways to ensure that the relevant properties: atomicity, consistency, isolation, and durability are achieved in the transfer.

 The mechanism to extinguish (burn) or regenerate (mint) an asset from/into